Asymptotic MMSE Analysis Under Sparse Representation Modeling: Notation Conventions and Problem Formulation

 \subsection{Model and Problem Formulation}

 As was mentioned earlier, we consider sparse signals, supported on a subspace with dimension smaller than $n$.
 In the literature, it is often assumed that the input process $\bX$ has i.i.d. components.
 In this work, however, we generalize this assumption by considering the following stochastic model: Each component, $X_i$, $1\leq i\leq n$, of $\bX$, is given by $X_i = S_iU_i$ where $\ppp{U_i}$ are i.i.d.
 Gaussian random variables with zero mean and variance $\sigma^2$, and $\ppp{S_i}$ are binary random variables taking values in $\ppp{0,1}$, independently of $\ppp{U_i}$.
-Now, instead of assuming that the \emph{pattern} sequence $\bS = \p{S_1,\ldots,S_n}$ is i.i.d., we will assume a more general distribution but we keep certain symmetry properties among the various possible sequences $\ppp{\bs}$.
-In particular, we postulate that all sequences $\ppp{\bs}$ with the same number of $1$'s are equally likely, namely, all configurations with the same ``\emph{magnetization}"\footnote{The term ``magnetization" is borrowed from the field of statistical mechanics of spin array systems, in which $S_i$ is taking values in $\ppp{-1,1}$.
+Now, instead of assuming that the \emph{pattern} sequence $\bS = \p{S_1,\ldots,S_n}$ is i.i.d., we will assume a more general distribution.
+In particular, defining the ``\emph{magnetization}"\footnote{The term ``magnetization" is borrowed from the field of statistical mechanics of spin array systems, in which $S_i$ is taking values in $\ppp{-1,1}$.
 Nevertheless, for the sake of convince, we will use this term also in our problem.}

-have the same probability.
-This literally means that $P_{\bSt}\p{\bs}$ depends on $\bs$ only via $m_{\bst}$.
-Consider then the following form